sweattep/modern_quotes/README.md

 >Put pressure on that ham!

+>And when my wife, late wife, said I could do whatever I wanted to do and she would support it, I did not get into that business, computer business any longer.

+>Jack Wheatley became mayor.
+And I talked to Jack Wheatley.
+He encouraged me to run for city council.
+And now, there were no African Americans anywhere in government.
+And the Mormon Church, Jack Wheatley got the Mormon Church to support me.
+I was made city councilman by the Mormon Church

+>we started work enough time-- between nine and noon.
+But you'd work 40 hours, but you'd come when it was convenient.
+And then do what you had to do, and work for 40 hours, and nobody ever worked less than 40 hours.
+When Bill Hewlett heard that I had hired Bill Hewlett's son, and he told his daddy what I'd done.

 >learned how to think ahead so i fight with my pen

 >banks are by definition insolvent in a fractional reserve system